mattermost-community/focalboard/website/site/content/guide/admin/_index.md

 By default, personal server exposes admin APIs on a local Unix socket at `/var/tmp/focalboard_local.socket`.
 This is configurable using the `enableLocalMode` and `localModeSocketLocation` settings in `config.json`.

-To reset a user's password, you can use the following `reset-password.sh` script:
+To reset a user's password, first enable `localModeSocketLocation` in config.json, and restart the server if necessary.
+You can then use the following `reset-password.sh` script:

 ```
 #!/bin/bash